-Gaming TVs come in several shapes and sizes, but while some gamers suggest that 40-inch gaming TVs are the best screen size to play on, many other game veterans agree 32-inch TVs for gaming work very well if you’re looking for a mixture between improved skills and viewing pleasure.
+Gaming TVs come in several shapes and sizes, but while some gamers suggest that 40-inch gaming TVs are the best screen size to play on, many other game veterans agree that 32-inch TVs for gaming work very well if you’re looking for a mixture of improved skills and viewing pleasure.

 You don’t want to have to sink all of your money into your TV and have no money left over for headsets, extra controllers, and your favorite games.
 This is why it is very important to look at your different options, and it’s yet another reason why a smaller screen (like the 32″ gaming TVs included in this post) can be a better choice over larger screens.

 However, you’ll rarely want to choose the cheapest option.
-There are lots of cheap monitors out there that simply aren’t up to the task for modern day gaming, and you’ll get outplayed by people that are worse than you purely on the basis that they own a more suitable screen.
+There are lots of cheap gaming monitors out there that simply aren’t up to the task for modern-day gaming, and you’ll get outplayed by people that are worse than you purely on the basis that they own a more suitable screen.
 Because of this, there is a debate going on between

 Not only that, but we’ve also included a buying guide at the end of this post to explain the things you should be looking for and why the products we’ve included are great options.